 Help yourself get by those last few days of the week by taking a trip on our big green bus!
 Maybe you want to start a little early or maybe you are gathering some friends or workmates together to celebrate.
 Hop on the Bus and we will bring you to 3 breweries to get a behind the scenes look and taste the beers that are helping Portland become one of the premier Beer Destinations.

-Please arrive by 4:45pm to ensure a timely departure.
+Please arrive 15 minutes before your tour begins for check-in and to ensure a timely departure.